AustinHerbert/NBA_LinearReg/README.md

     - "Traditional" thought is 3 pointers are worth more than 2 pointers, therefore if you shot a higher 3% the result would be positivly correlated to wins.
 This feature had a NEGATIVE correlation with wins.

+# Cross-Verified Results

+## *Logistic Regression Model*

+###  *Model Predicted 91% of Teams Correctly Based on NBA_Feat from Above*

+              precision    recall  f1-score   support

+           0       0.92      0.88      0.90        97
+           1       0.90      0.94      0.92       119

+    accuracy                           0.91       216

+###### * I took out wins as a feature because I felt like that would make it to easy for the algo to determine if a team made the playoffs since we already establish a rough estimate on how many wins it takes.